RJimenezTech/employee-tracker/README.md

   ## Installation

   Clone the github repository here.
 After installing dependencies and resetting MySQL credentials, you will need to seed the data.
-Through the MySQL CLI, enter the following commands: "USE organization;" "source db/db.sql" "source db/schema.sql" "source db/seeds.sql".

-  After the database is initialized and seed data has been input, run the application using "node index.js"
+Through the MySQL CLI, by enter "mysql -u root -p" and enter your MySQL credentials.
+From the MySQL CLI, enter the following commands: "source db/db.sql" "source db/schema.sql" "source db/seeds.sql".
+Then enter "\q" to return to the terminal.
+The seed data should be initialized, so to run the application enter "node index.js" in the temrinal.

   ## Usage